 Signage of some kind is an interesting factor.
 Research shows that some kind of label next to outdoor art reduces vandalism.
 But signage right next to these works is not recommended in order to honor the original intent.
 Some of the symposia artists decided that titles and signage impeded the viewers encounter with these monumental artworks.
 So we'll have to brainstorm on this issue - maybe signage at the beginning of a long path leading to the sculpture?
 We'll see.

 Then a pleasant surprise!!
 The Vermont Agency of Transportation (VTrans), our state highway department, got wind of our efforts and offered to help.
-So, we are now working with VTrans to move and create foundations for those that need it which we hope begins this fall.
+So, we're now working with VTrans to move sculptures and create foundations.
+We hope this begins in the fall.

-The plan is to move some of the sculptures to high-use rest areas to eliminate the risk of vandalism and so that visitors can walk around them.
+The plan is to move some of the sculptures to high-use rest areas to reduce the risk of vandalism and enable visitors to walk around them.
 Others will have their current areas cleaned and improved.